AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/2 Protect organizational assets.md

 - Operational: E.g. awareness training.
 - Managerial: E.g. policies, standards, procedures.

+## Principal of the least privilege
+A security concept in which a user is only granted the minimum level of access and authorization required to complete a task or function.
+Usage audit, privilege audit, account change audit are needed.

 ## Data related roles

 - Data owner: Person who can access / edit / use / destroy their info.